6point6/memgram/Readme.md

 ### Coloured Formatted Output

-If supported display types are specified in a grammar, the "Formatted Data" coloumn will display the formatted data.
+If a supported display type is specified in a grammar, the "Formatted Data" coloumn will display the format the data based on the display type.
 The current supported types are:

 * hexle - Display data in little endian hex string format